-- 2. Watershed municipalities should evaluate their existing land use regulations, and adopt provisions which will protect stream corridor resources including wetlands, floodplains and floodways and provide additional local review for proposed development in these special areas. - 3.
-A watershed-wide evaluation of regulations, including ordinances and zoning laws, should be undertaken.
-The evaluation should seek to identify regulatory gaps and determine if the current laws and ordinances adequately protect the watershed and encourage municipalities to update their regulations as needed. - 4.
-Establish and support a Project Advisory Committee consisting of representatives of all significant stakeholder groups to coordinate the implementation of stream management plans. - 5.
-Watershed municipalities should evaluate local ordinances such as comprehensive plans, zoning regulations, site plan review laws, subdivision laws and floodplain ordinances to determine if adequate consideration is given to riparian buffer impacts. - 6.
-Watershed communities should integrate the evaluation of stormwater impacts on stream systems as they develop and implement comprehensive stormwater management plans which will protect water quality and reduce impacts on stream morphology. - 7.
-Identify locations of potential water quality impairments including; source of pollution from upland areas and within the stream channel such as significant glacial lake clay exposures, and sources of contaminants from road runoff and households, and make prioritized recommendations for their mitigation.
+2. Watershed municipalities should evaluate their existing land use regulations, and adopt provisions which will protect stream corridor resources including wetlands, floodplains and floodways and provide additional local review for proposed development in these special areas.

+3. A watershed-wide evaluation of regulations, including ordinances and zoning laws, should be undertaken.
+The evaluation should seek to identify regulatory gaps and determine if the current laws and ordinances adequately protect the watershed and encourage municipalities to update their regulations as needed.

+4. Establish and support a Project Advisory Committee consisting of representatives of all significant stakeholder groups to coordinate the implementation of stream management plans.

+5. Watershed municipalities should evaluate local ordinances such as comprehensive plans, zoning regulations, site plan review laws, subdivision laws and floodplain ordinances to determine if adequate consideration is given to riparian buffer impacts.

+6. Watershed communities should integrate the evaluation of stormwater impacts on stream systems as they develop and implement comprehensive stormwater management plans which will protect water quality and reduce impacts on stream morphology.

+7. Identify locations of potential water quality impairments including; source of pollution from upland areas and within the stream channel such as significant glacial lake clay exposures, and sources of contaminants from road runoff and households, and make prioritized recommendations for their mitigation.

-WATERSHED PROTECTION AND COMMUNITY PLANNING Action Item Partners Description Funding Status Mountaintop Hunter Wetlands Leachate Towns, Design a remediation implementation project to address the Treatment System GCSWCD, problems with the Hunter Landfill Wetland Treatment System Remediation - Engineering NYCDEP effluent discharges.
-SMIP Active This project will support the design of rain gardens that will capture and slow runoff and enable water filtration.
-The rain gardens are part of a larger project to build a year round Education Center at the Mountain Top Arboretum, a public GGGWYGD garden that provides recreational and educational opportunities Mountain Top Arboretum GCSWCD, for residents and visitors to the Catskill Mountains.
-Design of Education Center Rain NYCDEP, the rain garden is complete, on-site design in-put will continue G) (II) Garden Design MTA during project implementation in 2018-2019.
-SMIP Active Mountain Top Arboretum GCSWCD, This project proposal involves installation of the rain gardens associated with the new MTA Education Center.
+WATERSHED PROTECTION AND COMMUNITY PLANNING Action Item Partners Description Funding Status Mountain Top Arboretum Education Center Rain GCSWCD, NYCDEP, This project will support the design of rain gardens that will capture and slow runoff and enable water filtration.
+The rain gardens are part of a larger project to build a year round Education Center at the Mountain Top Arboretum, a public garden that provides recreational and educational opportunities for residents and visitors to the Catskill Mountains.
+Design of the rain garden is complete, on-site design in-put will continue Garden Design MTA during project implementation in 2018-2019.
+SMIP Active This project proposal involves installation of the rain gardens associated with the new MTA Education Center.
 The rain gardens will capture and slow runoff and enable water filtration from the existing roads, the new parking area and the Education Center itself.
-Native plants will be planted in rain gardens and create habitat for wildlife while also providing an educational opportunity; staff and volunteers will teach visitors about water Education Center Rain NYCDEP, Garden Implementation MTA runoff, water quality, planting techniques for a rain garden and the importance of the watershed.
+Native plants will be planted in rain gardens and create habitat for wildlife while also providing an educational Mountain Top Arboretum Education Center Rain Garden Implementation GCSWCD, NYCDEP, MTA opportunity; staff and volunteers will teach visitors about water runoff, water quality, planting techniques for a rain garden and the importance of the watershed.
 SMIP Active